MikeTam1021/friendly-101/readme.md

 The code was written in [reStructuredText](http://docutils.sourceforge.net/rst.html), exported with [Sphinx](http://sphinx-doc.org/), and uploaded to [Read the Docs](https://readthedocs.org/).
 Wikipedia's article on [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) will make you less sad.

-You will likely simply want to read the documentation instead of generating it for yourself, but read on if you're curious.
+You will likely simply want to [read the documentation](https://friendly-django-101.readthedocs.org/), but read on if you're curious about generating it for yourself.

 ## Installation